p-lr/MapCompose/Readme.md

 For animating the rotation while keeping the current scale and scroll, use the [rotateTo](https://github.com/p-lr/MapCompose/blob/08c0f68f654c1ce27a295f3fb6c25e9cf4274de9/mapcompose/src/main/java/ovh/plrapps/mapcompose/api/LayoutApi.kt#L149) API.

 Both `scrollTo` and `rotateTo` are suspending functions.
-That means you know exactly when an animation finishes, and you can easily chain animations inside a coroutine.
+Therefore, you know exactly when an animation finishes, and you can easily chain animations inside a coroutine.

 ```kotlin